HangryBear/DessertStrike/README.md

 Uses the topdown shooter demo which comes with GMS as a framework to get started.

-If you want to play the game, just download DessertStrike.exe
+If you want to play the game, just download DessertStrike.exe or play in your browser here https://hangrybear.itch.io/dessert-strike